AlbertoFormaggio1/Ensemble-Of-Segmentation/README.md

 # Ensemble Of Segmentation

-## WAITING FOR THE PAPER TO BE RELEASED

-This repository contains the code used in the research paper: <h3><a href="...."> An empirical study on ensemble of segmentation approaches </a></h3>
+This repository contains the code used in the research paper: <h3><a href="https://www.mdpi.com/1659504"> An empirical study on ensemble of segmentation approaches </a></h3>
 <h4> Authors: </h4> Loris Nanni, Alessandra Lumini, Andrea Loreggia, Alberto Formaggio and Daniela Cuza
 <br>
 <hr>